Coffee in Bali. Where can I buy good coffee in Bali?

 Photo:Tulisan

 3. Buy coffee from a regular supermarket, choosing a good brand.
 Among the store-bought coffees, the Excelso brand enjoys the highest trust.
 It is available in both whole bean and ground form, in the traditional fine Indonesian powder called "bubuk."
 The range includes Arabica, Luwak, and blends from different regions.
+Or purchase on online marketplaces: Tokopedia or Lazada.

 Where to find good coffee shops

 There are more and more coffee shops appearing in Bali that make the preparation of high-quality coffee their specialty.
 Many of them are located in the cool area of Ubud, which is close to Kintamani.
-However, there are also places for coffee connoisseurs in the trendy hipster area of Changgu and the elite Seminyak.
+However, there are also places for coffee connoisseurs in the trendy hipster area of Canggu and the elite Seminyak.

 Seniman Coffee Studio, Ubud